landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 your builds down, so get rid of it.
 It's also been reported to break shader compilation in this case.

+The official VS Unreal plugin ("IDE support for Unreal Engine") is more annoying than useful.
+If it's giving you errors, you may freely uninstall it.
+It's not really needed for anything substantial, especially if you're running ReSharper.

 ## Rider
 {:.no_toc}